yyl/ComputeSimilarity/README.md

 - ~~some initial research and idea search, decide the topic~~ 0408
 - ~~setup working environment~~ 0408
 - ~~collect some twitter data~~ 0409
+- ~~learn some nltk and scikit-learn basics~~ 0410
 - ~~my first similarity calculator?~~ 0410
-- learn some nltk basics and play with the data
-- learn some scikit-learn basics
+- get more tweets for each tag
+- try another calculator

 #### 04082014 11-12pm